 What is Breast Cancer?

 Breast cancer is a disease where breast cells grow uncontrollably and can spread through the blood and lymph vessels.
-Cancer develops when the human’s genetic growth is messed up.
+Cancer develops when a human’s genetic growth becomes abnormal.
 Usually, cell growth occurs in a sequence, but when that sequence is disrupted, the cells can keep dividing and spread throughout the body system.
 These cells gather together to create a tumor that can either be life-threatening or non-dangerous.

 Breast Cancer Awareness Month takes place in October, where people hold annual campaign to help increase awareness of the disease.
 The WHO reported that there are 458,000 deaths solely from breast cancer each year.
 It is important to raise awareness in developing countries, where women in the low and middle class with breast cancer lacked the awareness for early detection and access to proper health services.
 Another reason why people are raising awareness for those that are living in the developing countries is because therapies and clinical examination are very costly for those that are unable to afford it.